micahcowan/bobbin/README.md

 ##### How the `--simple` interface distinguishes line-input from keypresses

 **Bobbin** watches the Apple \]\['s 6502 CPU register called the PC (program counter) register, which tracks the location in memory where the Apple is currently executing code.
 If it reaches a place in the firmware that **bobbin** knows corresponds to a particular place in the Apple \]\[ firmware "monitor" program known as `GETLN`, then the specialized "line input" behavior is triggered.
 The locations used to match against the PC to determine if `GETLN` is running, are `$FD75` (`NXTCHAR`), `$FD67` (`GETLNZ`), and `$FD6A` (`GETLN`).
-The latter two locations are only used in non-interactive ("pipe") mode, to suppress prompt-printing, while the first location is used both to suppress output in non-interactive mode, and also to trigger "fgets" line input mode (when `--simple-input fgets` is specified).
+The latter two locations are only used in non-interactive ("pipe") mode, to suppress prompt-printing, while the first location is used both to suppress output in non-interactive mode.
 If the non-autostart, Integer BASIC firmware is loaded, an additional location is used for prompt-detection on the program counter: `$E006`.

 Character output is detected when the program counter reaches `$FDF0` (`COUT1`).
 When output is not being suppressed, this triggers the character found in the accumulator register to be printed to **bobbin**'s output stream (after suitable transformation, from Apple \]\['s character encoding scheme to ASCII).
 Output suppression *in no way* affects whether, or in what way, a character is printed *interanlly* to the Apple \]\['s video memory.